prakharxagrawal/ICC-2019-WC-prediction/README.md

 2. A confusion matrix would be great to analyse which games the model got wrong.

 3. We could ensemble that is we could try stacking more models together to improve the accuracy.

+## References

+1. Prediction of the FIFA World Cup 2018 - A random forest approach with an emphasis on estimated team ability parameters

 ## Citing